silnrsi/pysilfont/docs/technical.md

 so these do not need to be included in argspec.

-With -l, --log, this is still often set in argspec to create default log file names:
+With -l, --log, this is still usually set in argspec to create default log file names.
+Set optlog to False if you want the log file to be optional.
-- If specified in argspec (with a default), a log file is always created and -l is only used to override the default name
-- If not specified in arspec, a log file is only created when -l is used

 #### doit() function
 The main code of the script is in the doit() function.